 What are the payment options?

-You must pay the full amount by the due date shown on the statement.
+You must pay the full amount by the due date shown on the statement of cost.
 You can pay by:

-- Cash (cheque, money order or bank draft payable to the Public Service Pension Plan)
+- Cheque, money order or bank draft (payable to Public Service Pension Plan)